WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 Caveat for `parseFloat` and `parseInt`: they may have to invoke arbitrary user-defined JS code through `ToString()` of their string argument.
 The `Math` functions do not have that caveat because their arguments are typed as `f64` and are therefore guaranteed not to need a `ToNumber()` call, despite their spec.

-### Conversions of `bigint`s to/from bit arrays

-Some languages with big integers provide direct conversions to/from bit arrays:

-* as `i8` arrays, `i32` arrays and/or `i64` arrays,
-* in little endian and/or big endian, and
-* in two's complement representation or in sign-magnitude representation.

-Should we also add all those conversions to `wasm:js-bigint`?

 ### `toString` and parsing with radix for `i32` and `i64`

 Should we expose the integer parsing and formatting methods that take an explicit radix?